bunkerity/bunkerweb/docs/integrations.md

       name: services-net
 ```

-Please note that if you want to override the AUTO_LETS_ENCRYPT=yes previously defined in the bunkerized-nginx service, you simply need to add the bunkerized-nginx.AUTO_LETS_ENCRYPT=no label.
+Please note that if you want to override the `AUTO_LETS_ENCRYPT=yes` previously defined in the bunkerized-nginx service, you simply need to add the `bunkerized-nginx.AUTO_LETS_ENCRYPT=no` label.

 Look at the logs of both autoconf and bunkerized-nginx to check if the configuration has been generated and loaded by bunkerized-nginx.
 You should now be able to visit http(s)://www.example.com.

 When your service is not needed anymore, you can delete it as usual.
-The autoconf should get the event and remove generate the configuration again.
+The autoconf should get the event and generate the configuration again.

 ## Kubernetes